 The park’s history began more than 50 years ago, and more precisely, in 1962.
 Then, the state government decided to create a National park named „Vihren” in order to preserve the biodiversity of the alpine parts of the mountain.

 The park was located on an area of over 6 000 hectares, which included the alpine terrains of the mountain within the area between Demiyanitza and Banderitza.

-In 1974 the name of the protected area was changed to Pirin Popular Park, as its area gradually started to increase and reached over 26 000 hectares.
-In the same year, to the park were also included the reserves „Bauvi dupki”, Malka Dzhindzhigiritsa” and „Segmentepe”.
+In 1974, the name of the protected area was changed to Pirin Peoples’ Park.
+Its area gradually started to increase and reached over 26 000 hectares.
+In the same year, the park also included the reserves „Bauvi dupki,” “Malka Dzhindzhigiritsa,” and „Segmentepe.”

-Because of its great biodiversity, in 1983 Pirin Park was included in the list of UNESCO.
+Because of its great biodiversity, in 1983, Pirin Park was included in the list of UNESCO.

 Sections of the Park

 When you look at the Bulgarian mountains map, you will see that The Pirin National Park is conditionally divided into 6 park sections.